Management of Second Stage of Labor | Article | GLOWM

 DURATION OF SECOND STAGE OF LABOR

-In view of reported increase in fetal lactate levels after the onset of active maternal pushing5,6 continued active maternal pushing for more than 60 minutes should be avoided, unless a spontaneous vaginal birth is imminent and the CTG trace does not show any evidence of ongoing fetal compromise.
-There are different schools of thought with regard to the duration of the passive second stage of labor.
-Most obstetricians would allow 2 hours of passive second stage of labor in women with an epidural analgesia.
-This is because of potential interference with the mechanism of internal rotation secondary to epidural-induced reduced tone of the muscles of the pelvic floor.
-However, it must be remembered that prolonged pressure of the fetal head on the maternal pelvic floor and soft tissues may predispose to uterovaginal prolapse and urinary incontinence in later life.
-Therefore, care should be individualized, and a vaginal examination is recommended after 1 hour of passive second stage even in women with an epidural analgesia.
-If the fetal vertex is at or below the ischial spines, and is in an occipito-anterior position, then active pushing should be commenced after 1 hour.
-In cases of malposition or if the fetal vertex is above the level of the ischial spines, then, it is reasonable to avoid more time to facilitate descend and internal rotation, prior to commencing active maternal pushing.
+There are differing schools of thought regarding the duration of the passive second stage of labor.
+Most obstetricians allow up to 2 hours of passive second stage in women with epidural analgesia.
+This is due to the potential interference with internal rotation caused by epidural-induced reduction in pelvic floor muscle tone.
+However, it should be remembered that prolonged pressure of the fetal head on the maternal pelvic floor and soft tissues may increase the risk of uterovaginal prolapse and urinary incontinence later in life.
+Therefore, care should be individualized, and a vaginal examination is recommended after 1 hour of passive second stage, even in women with an epidural.

 REDUCING RISKS DURING SECOND STAGE OF LABOR